Jeunese/jeunese.github.io/docs/docs-as-code.md

 1. To host the content on a Web page, the static HTML file is pushed to a remote repo on a cloud-based hosting service (such as GitHub).
 1. A static site-hosting service (such as GitHub Pages) takes files from the remote repo to publish on a website.

 Markdown isn't the only kind of static data that an SSG can convert to HTML.
-The data could also be JSON, Yml, images, or any other kind of static data file.
+The data could also be JSON, yml, images, or any other kind of static data file.

+There is no formal standard for Markdown.
+However, in 2017, GitHub released a formal specification for GFM, which is emerging as an industry standard for Markdown, and a growing list of tools that support it.

+Markdownlint is an extension used for automated style checks on content written in VSCode.
+It doubles as a conformance test, highlighting any issues that violate one of Markdownlint's rules.
+This extension can be modified to create exceptions to the Markdown rules.

 ### Example use case